What are Eating Disorders?

 Our attitude at Rosewood is respectful, compassionate, empowering.
 At no time do our patients have cause to feel shamed, judged or scrutinized.
 We recognize that every patient is on their own unique journey, with its own challenges, that an eating disorder or co-occurring disorder is a medical disease—not a personal failing.
 Our professionals know that patient trust must be earned and that every patient has the internal strength to recover fully and joyfully.
 That strength is there, waiting to be channeled.

-Our Approach to Eating Disorder Treatment
+Our Approach to Treating Eating Disorders

 At Rosewood, each eating disorder treatment program is built upon a common set of goals that reflect each patient’s unique case.
 These include: